vzhou842/easy-VQA-keras/README.md

   --use-data-dir  Use custom data directory, at /data
 ```

-As described, the `--big-model` flag trains a slightly larger model, that we
+The `--big-model` flag trains a slightly larger model, that we
 used to train a 99.5% accuracy model used in the following [live demo](https://easy-vqa-demo.victorzhou.com/).

 Furthermore, instead of using the official [easy-vqa package](https://pypi.org/project/easy-vqa/), you generate your own dataset using [the easy-VQA repo](https://github.com/vzhou842/easy-VQA) and use that instead.